 Vivo X80 Review: Display and Multimedia

 The X80 comes with a vibrant 6.78-inch AMOLED display with FHD+ resolution and a refresh rate of 120Hz.
 It’s not an LTPO display so it can’t dynamically adjust the refresh rate but you get to choose from either 60Hz or 120Hz refresh rate options.
-The display gets super bright and Vivo’s OS allows you to customize the screen colors as per your preference.
-The curved edges give the phone a nearly bezel-less look and in my time with the phone I didn’t face any accidental touches in daily use, although I did notice some accidental touches with my palm resting on the edges during gaming sessions.
+The display gets super bright and Vivo’s OS allows you to customize the screen colours as per your preference.
+The curved edges give the phone a nearly bezel-less look and in my time with the phone, I didn’t face any accidental touches in daily use, although I did notice some accidental touches with my palm resting on the edges during gaming sessions.
 One downside was that the auto-brightness adjustment was too iffy on my unit, and I was mostly left adjusting the screen brightness on my own every now and then.

 Coming to the multimedia performance though, the X80’s display has support for HDR video playback both on YouTube and streaming apps like Netflix.
-The brightness and colors on display are top-notch and the stereo speakers help add to the immersiveness.
+The brightness and colours on display are top-notch and the stereo speakers help add to the immersive experience.
 That being said, the speaker output is still heavily reliant on the bottom speaker, and a louder, fuller earpiece would have been welcome.
 One aspect where the X80 falls slightly short of the competition is the haptic feedback.
 It’s still a huge leap over the rattle-ey haptics of the X60 but the linear motor in the X80 still doesn’t feel as refined and tight as phones like the OnePlus 9RT and Xiaomi 12 Pro.

 Lastly, the X80 comes with a regular optical in-display fingerprint scanner (unlike its Pro sibling that comes with the new huge ultrasonic scanner), which works as expected.